riscv-software-src/riscof/docs/source/database.rst

 Possible scenarios where database is not generated

-  * There does not exist atleast one part in the test.
+  * There does not exist at-least one part in the test.
   * Any part which has started does not end before another part starts or the code ends i.e. *RVTEST_CASE_START* exists for that part but *RVTEST_CASE_END* doesn't.
   * The part names given in a *RVTEST_CASE_START*-*RVTEST_CASE_END* pair doesn't match.
   * *RVTEST_ISA* macro isn't present in the test.